mruby/mruby/doc/guides/mrbgems.md

 conf.gem :bitbucket => 'mruby/mrbgems-example', :branch => 'master'
 ```

-You can specify the sub directory of the repository with `:path` option:
+You can specify the subdirectory of the repository with `:path` option:

 ```ruby
 conf.gem github: 'mruby/mruby', path: 'mrbgems/mruby-socket'